IFC Men’s Recruitment Information and FAQ

 *Note: The registration system does not allow PNM’s to save and return to your application.
 You must complete the registration process at one time.

-Yes, all 13 fraternities participate in Fall recruitment
+No, not all 13 fraternities will participate in spring recruitment

 • After registering, take some time to explore each chapter’s values and culture.
 A great way to start is by checking out chapter Instagram accounts, where you’ll find posts about their events, philanthropy, and brotherhood.
-Later in the summer, the TCU IFC Instagram will feature highlight posts introducing each chapter to help you get a better feel for what makes them unique.
+The TCU IFC Instagram will feature highlight posts introducing each chapter to help you get a better feel for what makes them unique.

 • Most chapters also post contact information for their rush chairs—reaching out to them is encouraged, especially if you’re already interested in a particular chapter.
 It’s a great way to show initiative and start building connections.
-Additionally, chapter members and rush chairs will likely reach out to you throughout the summer and during Rush Week to get to know you better and see where you might be a good fit.
+Additionally, chapter members and recruitment chairs will likely reach out to you throughout Recruitment Week to get to know you better and see where you might be a good fit.

 • You should also review the grade and conduct reports posted on the TCU Fraternity & Sorority